ahmadjumaamohamad/Music-Player-Promotion/README.md

 ### Checklist for Case Study of Music Player | Wire Frame (Need Ratios for GUI)
 - What Does the Overall Layout look like
 - Where are the buttons and what do they look like (symbolic differences between buttons in 2D shapes)
-- Must list all the buttons and what they do, unique behaviours
+- Must list all the buttons and what they do, unique behaviours (be specific using other players like Spotify Behaviours)
+  - NOTE: Algorithm to change presentation of button on Hoverover & click
   - Quit
   - Play
   - Pause